olegasd123/dynamics-365-tools/README.md

 - **Multiple environments**: keep dev, test, and prod side by side and pick the target when you publish.
 - **Share settings with the team** through small JSON files in `.vscode/`.
 - **Safe credentials**: secrets are kept in VS Code Secret Storage.
 Interactive sign-in and client secrets are both supported.
-- **Fast folder publish**: up to 4 files at a time, unchanged files are skipped, and you can cancel any run.
+- **Fast folder publish**: all supported child files are published, up to 4 at a time.
+Unchanged files are skipped, and you can cancel any run.
 - **Status bar shortcuts** to republish the last web resource or plugin assembly in seconds.

 ## Requirements